rhatos/capstone-docs/README.md

 All tokens are highlighted with color showing how they were broken up.

 - A word with a single colour means that the entire word exists as a token in the model.
-- A word with multiple colours shows how that word was broken up into multiple token.
+- A word with multiple colours shows how that word was broken up into multiple tokens.

 #### Statistics